lucashsouza/Git-Github-CursoEmVideo/README.md

-# hello-world
+# Hello, world!
- First repos using git and github
+ This is my first repos using git and github.

+ Author: Lucas Souza (github.com/lucashsouza)